Day 73

 Challenge

-One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try your new knowledge to make sure you fully understand what’s going on:
+One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try your new knowledge to make sure you fully understand whatโs going on:

-3. And for an even harder challenge, update project 2 so that it reminds players to come back and play every day.
+so that the same alert is shown in 24 hours.
+(For the purpose of these challenges, a time interval notification with 86400 seconds is good enough โ thatโs roughly how many seconds there are in a day, excluding summer time changes and leap seconds.) - And for an even harder challenge, update project 2 so that it reminds players to come back and play every day.
 This means scheduling a week of notifications ahead of time, each of which launch the app.
-When the app is finally launched, make sure you call removeAllPendingNotificationRequests() to clear any un-shown alerts, then make new alerts for future days.
+When the app is finally launched, make sure you call

-That’s another project finished, and one that teaches you a technique you’ll come back to time and time again.
+Thatโs another project finished, and one that teaches you a technique youโll come back to time and time again.
 Just remember to use your new-found power wisely!